 Warm the Liquids

 To begin, in a saucepan combine milk, water, and butter.
-Head over low heat until very warm, but not boiling.
+Head over low heat until very warm, but not boiling, and allow the butter to melt.

 Meanwhile, in your mixer bowl, combine 3 cups of flour, yeast, sugar, and salt.

-Once the mixture in the saucepan has warmed, add it to the dry ingredients in your mixer bowl, along with the two eggs.
+Once the mixture in the saucepan has warmed and the butter is melted, add it to the dry ingredients in your mixer bowl, along with the two eggs.

 Mix the Dough